top of page

 Christie Gragnani-Woods.

-Talent attraction and acquisition fuel an organisation's growth.
-The adoption of skills-based hiring can revolutionise these processes, improving time to hire, representation and accuracy, making them more targeted and efficient.
-Here are some of our favourite benefits of skills-based hiring:
+Talent attraction and acquisition fuel organisational growth.
+Adopting skills-based hiring can revolutionise these processes, improving time to hire, candidates diversity and accuracy, making them more targeted and efficient.
+Here are some of our favourite benefits of skills-based hiring for TA teams:

 Better Candidate Matching

-Skills-based hiring promotes inclusivity by broadening the talent pool without lowering the bar.
-When companies prioritise skills over specific qualifications or career paths, they can tap into a more diverse range of candidates.
-This inclusivity is especially critical in industries facing a shortage of talent.
+When companies prioritise skills over specific qualifications or career paths, they can tap into a more diverse range of candidate pools.

 Enhanced Candidate Experience

-A skills-based approach places candidates at the centre of the recruitment process.
-By assessing candidates based on their skills and potential rather than just their CVs, organisations can use systems like Clu to identify candidate suitability quickly and offer specific feedback in a much more meaningful and timely way.
+By assessing candidates based on their skills and potential, organisations can identify candidate suitability quicker and offer specific feedback in a much more meaningful and timely way.

 “Employers recognise that with the current talent shortage, skills-based hiring is the best approach for a wide range of roles with significant high-volume need and higher-than-average turnover.”